Volodymyr Zatonsky: Political career

-He joined the Russian Social Democratic Labour Party (RSDLP) party as a Menshevik in 1905.
+Zatonsky joined the Russian Social Democratic Labour Party (RSDLP) party as a Menshevik in 1905.
 In March 1917 he joined the Bolsheviks as the member of the Kyiv Committee, later joining the Kyiv revkom as well.
 He was one of few who initiated the organization of the Congress of the Workers-Peasants and Soldiers deputies as well as the military coup in Kyiv.
 Zatonsky participated in the fight against the Central Rada.